 AI in Recruiting Tools and Software

-Below are some of the most common categories of tools and software, with examples of leading vendors:
+Below are some of the most common types of AI recruiting tools and software, with examples of leading vendors:

 AI-Powered Resume Screening in Recruiting

-AI resume screening tools sift through large volumes of applications to identify the best candidates based on predefined criteria.
+AI in resume screening helps sift through large volumes of applications to identify the best candidates based on predefined criteria.
 They save time and reduce the workload on your team by automatically highlighting top applicants.

 Chatbots for Recruiting